-Dr. Swain is Associate Professor and Director of the Didactic Program in Dietetics (DPD).
+Dr. Swain is Professor and Director of the Didactic Program in Dietetics (DPD).
 He is Past-President of the Greater Cleveland Academy of Nutrition and Dietetics (GCAND), Past-Chair of the Research Dietetics Practice Group (R-DPG) of the Academy of Nutrition and Dietetics (AND), and Past-Chair of the Vitamin and Mineral Research Interest Section (VM-RIS) of the American Society for Nutrition (ASN).
-He has served on the FDA's Center for Food Safety and Applied Nutrition (CFSAN) Advisory Committee and is Past-Chair of the national Accreditation Council for Education in Nutrition and Dietetics (ACEND) Board.
-He also serves as advisor and mentor to students and colleagues.
+He has also served on the FDA's Center for Food Safety and Applied Nutrition (CFSAN) Advisory Committee and is a Past-Chair of the national Accreditation Council for Education in Nutrition and Dietetics (ACEND) Board.
+Dr. Swain currently serves as a global council member of the International Society for Trace Element Research in Humans (ISTERH), and leads initiatives aimed at advancing understanding of iron status in relation to infectious diseases, including malaria.

 Teaching Information